top of page

 CRYSTAL: Domed acrylic crystal, no deep scratches or blemishes.

-BAND: This 14060 comes on a dark brown leather strap; it also comes with a dark blue, white, and orange nylon strap.
+BAND: This 14060 comes on a light brown premium Strap Geeks leather strap; it also comes with a red, black, and white nylon strap.

 MOVEMENT: The 21-jewel Seiko 11A Ref.
-14060 automatic is more or less an A. Schild 1382 movement, which can be found in a multipole other watches with a similar power reserve indicator, to include in scarce Heuer automatics, Rotary, Tradition, Chevron, Hallmark, and Lucien Piccard brands.
+14060 automatic is more or less an A. Schild 1382 movement, which can be found in a multiple other watches with a similar power reserve indicator, to include in scarce Heuer automatics, Rotary, Tradition, Chevron, Hallmark, and Lucien Piccard brands.
 This Seiko 11A was manufactured in November 1958.
+We have performed a full service on this Seiko Indicator.

-CROWN: Unsigned stainless-steel crown is nearly entirely recessed.
+CROWN: The well-designed case features an unsigned stainless-steel crown, which is nearly entirely recessed.

 bottom of page